Why solar power is leading sustainable energy investments

 The combination of technological change and policy support driving grid parity in many markets (including parts of Australia and the US) brings an opportunity for organisations to take advantage of cost-effective solar power by using larger capacity off-site solar resources to reliably serve a greater percentage of the demand.
 And with that comes an attractive opportunity for Australian investors to potentially achieve a stable long-term return and generate social benefit.

 John Martin is the Managing Director and CEO of New Energy Solar, a sustainable investment business initially focused on investing large-scale, cash-flow producing solar power stations that generate emissions-free power.
-New Energy Solar Manager Pty Limited is the Investment Manager of New Energy Solar and a wholly owned subsidiary of Dixon Advisory Group.
+New Energy Solar Manager Pty Limited is the Investment Manager of New Energy Solar (ASX:NEW) and a wholly owned subsidiary of Evans Dixon Limited (ABN 54 609 913 457).

 This insight may contain general financial advice and was prepared without taking into account your objectives, financial situation or needs.
 Before acting on any advice, you should consider whether the advice is appropriate to you.
 Seeking professional personal advice is always highly recommended.
 Any forward-looking statements are based on current expectations at the time of writing.
 No assurance can be given that such expectations will prove to be correct.